 - You can also serve the buns with savory dishes like goulash!

-- Instead of blueberry sauce, you can stuff the buns with the blueberries (but I prefer with blueberry sauce).
-You need to steam stuffed buns a little longer, about 15 minutes, instead of 10.
+- Instead of serving them with blueberry sauce, you can stuff the buns with blueberries (but I prefer them unstuffed and served with blueberry sauce).
+You need to steam stuffed buns a little longer, about 15 minutes, instead of 12.

 You don’t want to steam the buns?
 Bake them!